dp119/py_repo/git.md

 Git can handle on its own most merges by using its automatic merging features.
 There arises a conflict when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.

-Conflict can be resolved manually by removing the marked lines in the file.
+On UI - Conflict can be resolved manually by removing the marked lines in the file.
 Then click on "Resolve now" and then on "compare and pull"

+On CLI - Navigate to the file having the merge conflict and open it in an editor.
+Search for conflict marker in the file.
+So edit the file manually and keep the changes that is to be incorporated.
+Then run git add <filename>

+Conflict markers look similar to below
+<<<<<<< HEAD
+#=======
+>>>>>>> BRANCH-NAME

 Conflict can also be resolved with git squash, git rebase and git merge methods